catenax-ng/product-onboarding/.github/ISSUE_TEMPLATE/support--create-a-new-fork.md

 ---
 name: 'Support: Create a new Fork'
-about: If you need a new fork from T into X Orga
+about: If you need a new fork from Eclipse Tractus-X into Catena-X NG Organisation
-title: 'GitHub: New T fork'
+title: 'GitHub: New Tractus-X fork'
 labels: support
 assignees: ''

 ---

-Please fill in need information between <your-information>
+Please fill in needed information:

-repository name within T Organisation:
+repository name within Eclipse Tractus-X Organisation:
 *repo_name*

-repository name within C Organisation: tx-*repo_name*
+repository name within Catena-X NG Organisation: tx-*repo_name*

 GitHub team to grant access: